 Project Details Timeline Artist Biographies

-The 24-hour binaural recording sound piece is titled Coancoan, the name of the Cofan “trickster” spirits of legends.
+The design was fabricated and installed in 2021 and is located at Spring Forest Road Park.
+The pavilion will host visitors throughout the day to experience sound and music.
+The first work is a sound piece byf Alyssa Miserendino.
+Her 24-hour binaural recording sound piece is titled "Coancoan" which is the name of the Cofan “trickster” spirits of legends.
 The single session was recorded by Alyssa in a canoe, on lake Garza-Cocha in Ecuador.
 The piece is intended to be played opposite its night/day hour, meaning when it is midnight in the recording, it is noon at the exhibition location.

 This project is a Temporary Public Art Project.

 Alyssa Miserendino creates artwork as a catalyst for individual and collective transformation.
 Driven by her interest in paradox & connection, she is inspired by research in physics, philosophy, psychology, sound, astronomy, myth, magic & poetry.

 North Carolina State University's Spring 2020 Architecture Studio and Tonic Design

 This studio explores the way in which an idea can be tested and ultimately strengthened through a critical analysis of material assemblies, craft, and making.
 Research, mock-ups, prototyping, fabrication, and digital parametric modeling tools were territories explored to test the boundaries of conventional construction techniques and the role of the architect.